ryansteffan/simply_syslog/README.md

 ## Features:

 - UDP syslog support
-- Supports docker.
+- Supports docker
 - Highly configurable
 - Able to handle large numbers of requests

 ## Upcoming features:

+- Migration to Go
 - Support for TCP
-- Support for encryption.
+- Support for encryption

 # How to Use: